-No one moved, no one spoke as everyone seemed to be well aware of the quite rage and contempt that had entered the snake-like man's voice.
+No one moved, no one spoke as everyone seemed to be well aware of the quite rage and contempt that had entered the Dark Lord's voice.
 Only the long haired man seemed to be smiling more widely now, almost as if in anticipation of what would happen next.

 "Dinner, Nagini."
 Voldermort called softly.

 Naruto Uzumaki jogged up the stairs, a smile plastered on his face and an anxious jitter in his step.
 He stopped in front of a red door and knocked rapidly.
 He had breakfast waiting and was excited to see her reaction.
 Normally he only had sour milk and ramen in his apartment, so she should be surprised by what he had waiting for her.

 "Ohayo, Sakura-chan!
 I have breakfast!"
 Naruto called out as he waited just inside the door.

 The apartment was eerily empty.
-Stacks of medical books and magazines were neatly piled on the coffee table, each of Sakura's pillows properly lying on the couch.
+Stacks of medical books and charts were neatly piled on the coffee table; each of Sakura's pillows properly lying on the couch.
 The place was clean and spotless, just as Sakura usually liked it.
 Naruto walked further inside and looked around.
 "Sakura…"

 "K'so!"
 Naruto exclaimed as he raced out of the apartment.
-He had dropped the bag onto the floor, the eggs breaking and cracking as they mixed with Sakura's blood.
+He had dropped the bag of fresh groceries onto the floor, the eggs breaking and cracking as they mixed with Sakura's blood.

-He had stormed into Tsunade's office to find that there were twenty people crammed in, all staring at him.
+Naruto stormed into Tsunade's office only to find that there were twenty people crammed in, all staring at him.

 "Naruto."
 Tsunade called in a sharp voice from her desk.
 "Up here."
-She called, motioning with her hand.
+She motioned with her hand.

 Naruto pushed his way through the crowd, glaring at Kiba who rolled his eyes at his tardiness to stand in front of her.
 "What's going on here?"
 He demanded.
 He spotted Kakashi standing just behind him, his face devoid of any mirth and Neji standing just behind him, his face arranged in his usual stoic features.
-Shikamaru stood to Neji's left, puffing away on a cigarette as Mite Gai stood behind him, no so subtly choking on the smoke being emitted from Shikamaru's cigarette.
+Shikamaru stood to Neji's left, puffing away on a cigarette as Mite Gai stood behind him, not so subtly choking on the smoke being emitted from Shikamaru's cigarette.